di-effe/Rofi/README.md

 # Position

-Applet/menu positions can be changed in each script, in `SETTINGS`.
+Applet/menu positions can be changed in the `SETTINGS` section of each script.

 | Position  | on     | screen    |
 |-----------|--------|-----------|